DKorchuganov/classicaplus-hugo/README.md

 ## Content editing

-Site content consits of 2 major parts: data files in `data` folder and content files in `content` folder.
+The site content consits of 2 major parts: data files in `data` folder and content files in `content` folder.
 Data files use YAML format, content files are in markdown format with YAML front-matter.
-The site is multilingual (currently in english and Rissian), which is supported by:
+The site is multilingual (currently in English and Rissian), which is supported by:

 - two language version of the each content file with different language code extensions like `.ru.md` and `.en.md`
 - language-specific sub-sections in YAML data files